shouqv/bank_project_updated/readme.md

 It was built with a focus on Test-Driven Development (TDD), modular design, and simulating real-world banking workflows.

-In addition to the core features (customer management, deposits, withdrawals, transfers), this version introduces several new enhancements, including:
+In addition to the core features (customer management, deposits, withdrawals, transfers, exceptions handling), this version introduces several new enhancements, including:

 - Transaction history with detailed logging and indexing